Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 What feedback mechanisms should be in place to help ADs improve their explanations?

 What are the risks of not having explicit criteria for voting-communications?
 One is the potential failure of the Target Document’s objective to ensure that ADs’ voting activity is transparent to SKY holders who have delegated to that AD.

+#### A.1.5.12.0.3.1 - Proportional Linear Scale - Element Annotation [Annotation]  <!-- UUID: 57a0be8f-c0d8-4d0c-bb99-ca3e63da5058 -->

+The element "proportional linear scale" describes a method where the budget reduction is directly proportional to the decline in voting-communication activity between 95% and 75%.
+Here, the pertinent range of voting-communication activity spans from 95% to 75%, which is 20 percentage points.
+The budget decreases linearly across these 20 percentage points.
+In other words, the RD budget decreases by **5%** for every percentage point drop in voting-communication activity from 95% to 75% (since 100% divided by 20 percentage points = 5% per point).

+#### A.1.5.12.0.3.2 - Voting-Communication Metrics - Element Annotation [Annotation]  <!-- UUID: ca88baad-2457-4454-9e34-367156a59e78 -->

+The element "voting-communication metrics" refers to the percentage of votes for which an Aligned Delegate provides the required written explanations or justifications of their casted votes in Governance Polls and Executive Votes.
+These written explanations are posted in the AD’s Forum thread.

+The Target Document’s function is to ensure that SKY holders delegating to the AD have full transparency to understand the AD’s decision-making process.

 ### A.1.5.13 - Emergency Communications Requirement [Section]  <!-- UUID: a6bd8d88-4092-4547-86c9-fbda87aeacfd -->